BitcoinDesign/Guide/guide/payments/receive.md

 - Use high contrast between the QR Code blocks and their background.
 - Display the QR Code at the largest size so that the scanner can detect it easily.

-_For more technical details about optimizing   QR Codes [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._
+_For more technical details about optimizing QR Codes, [see this article](https://bitcoinops.org/en/bech32-sending-support/#creating-more-efficient-qr-codes-with-bech32-addresses)._

 ## Awaiting the payment
-Once the payment details are shared, until the sender creates a transaction and broadcast it, there is uncertainty when the payment would be completed.
-Think about how to keep the receiver informed while they are waiting.
+Once the receiver's payment details have been shared, senders still have to create and broadcast their transaction, leaving room for uncertainty as to when the payment will be completed and received.
+Think about how to keep the receiver informed whilst they await their payment.

 <div class="image-slide-gallery">

 {% include picture.html
    image = "/assets/images/guide/payments/receive/receive-with-pending.png"
    retina = "/assets/images/guide/payments/receive/receive-with-pending@2x.png"
-   alt-text = "Screen showing a list of incomming payments" caption = "By labeling addresses, and storing them you will be able to indicate the state of incomming payments." width = 250 height = 541
+   alt-text = "Screen showing a list of incoming payments" caption = "By labeling addresses and storing them, you will be able to indicate the state of incoming payments." width = 250 height = 541
 %}